TanStack/table/docs/api/core/column-def.md

 }) => unknown)
 ```

 The cell to display each row for the column.
-If a function is passed, it will be passed a props object for the header and should return the rendered header value (the exact type depends on the adapter being used).
+If a function is passed, it will be passed a props object for the cell and should return the rendered cell value (the exact type depends on the adapter being used).

 ### `meta`